What is Fasenra and how is it used?

 General information about the safe and effective use of FASENRA.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
-Do not receive FASENRA for a condition for which it was not prescribed.
+Do not use FASENRA for a condition for which it was not prescribed.
 Do not give FASENRA to other people, even if they have the same symptoms you have.
 It may harm them.
-You can ask your doctor or pharmacist for information about FASENRA that is written for health professionals.
+You can ask your doctor or pharmacist for information about FASENRA that is written for health providers.

 What are the ingredients in FASENRA?